jiharu/visa3033/README.md

 # visa3033
-A class note for the modeling for 3D fabrication in York university 2016/2017
+Class notes for the modeling for 3D fabrication course in York University 2016/2017